AI & Technology

 Build Your AI Second Brain

-In this post, you will learn how to build an AI second brain inside Claude—a single project where your voice, your business context, and your content instructions all live in one place.
+An AI second brain for loan officers is a single project inside Claude where your voice, your business context, and your content instructions all live in one place.
 You set it up once, and every conversation starts informed.
+No re-uploading documents.
+No re-explaining who you are.
+No watching the AI slowly forget everything you taught it three messages ago.

 Why Does AI Keep Forgetting Everything You Tell It?